Skip to Content

 The portfolio maintains a cost advantage over competitors, priced within the least expensive fee quintile among peers.

-The strategy's effective investment philosophy supports a High Process Pillar rating.
+The strategy's investment process inspires confidence and earns an Above Average Process Pillar rating.
 Independent of the rating, analysis of the strategy's portfolio shows it has maintained a significant underweight position in corporate bonds and A rated bonds compared with category peers.
 The strategy’s management team earns an Average People Pillar rating.
 The strategy's parent organization earns the firm an Above Average Parent Pillar rating.
 People Pillar and Parent Pillar ratings for this strategy are indirectly assigned by a Morningstar analyst rather than algorithmically derived.
 Please see the notes following each pillar section for more details.
 The details of assigning methods can be found in each pillar section.

 Rated on Published on

-JPMorgan BetaBldrs 1-5 Yr US Aggt Bd ETF earns a High Process Pillar rating.
+JPMorgan BetaBldrs 1-5 Yr US Aggt Bd ETF earns an Above Average Process Pillar rating.

 null Morningstar Manager Research